sachinchoolur/lightGallery/site-astro/src/content/docs/web-share.md

 | `title` | item `title` → `alt` |
 | `text` | `tweetText` → `pinterestText` |

-`shareUrl` is a new item field (`data-share-url` in vanilla markup) — one canonical share link per slide, used by the native sheet and available to custom targets.
+`shareUrl` is a new item field (`data-share-url` in vanilla markup), one canonical share link per slide, used by the native sheet and available to custom targets.

 ```html